alainwolf/roll.urown.net/server/server-tls.rst

 Here are the steps to generate such certificate-chain-files.

-Use one of the commands below, depending on the intermediate signing autority of your certificate.
+Use one of the commands below, depending on the intermediate signing authority of your certificate.

 For **StartCom Class 1** Primary Intermediate Server CA::